bitcoin-problems/bitcoin-problems.github.io/_problems/removing-cross-layer-links.md

 ## Impact

 Lightning is often presented as a privacy enhancing technology.
-Unfortunetly, cross-layer links make several common lightning usage patterns actually harmful to user privacy.
+Unfortunately, cross-layer links make several common lightning usage patterns actually harmful to user privacy.
 Removing these links would allow the lightning network to be more confidently recommended as a way of improving user privacy.
 Another potential benefit of removing these links is that lightning channels would not be as bound to the Bitcoin blockchain and may even exist on [sidechains].